Discretizing

 fig2b

-# Fit model based on DAG and discretized continous columns
+# Fit model based on DAG and discretized continuous columns

 model = bn.parameter_learning.fit(DAG, df_discrete)